CurtisBlumer/voip/modules/voipkookoo/README.txt

 4. In the "Dashboard" section of the account, click on the "Add New Number" link and add a phone number you would like to use for your Drupal site

+5. By default Outbound is disabled for all the KooKoo users and if you want to enable outbound for your account please send a mail to support@kookoo.in with subject as:Enable Outbound and it will be enabled at the earliest for Paid Accounts.
+   KooKoo limits the number of outbound calls to 50/day for some accounts.
+   Also due to TRAI regulations the calls are not allowed from 9pm to 9am IT.

+6. Inbound SMS can only be used in silver egg and golden egg subscriptions.

 == About ==

-This module was originally designed and implemented by Leo Burd from the MIT Center for Civic Media (http://civic.mit.edu/).
+This module was originally designed and implemented by Tamer Zoubi and Leo Burd under the sponsorship of Terravoz (http://terravoz.org).